Bull Shoals Lake

-Beaver Lake offers striper, smallmouth and largemouth bass fishing, along with plentiful supplies of crappie, bream, white bass, channel and spoonbill catfish.
-For the serious angler looking for some fast paced action November is the month for plentiful striped bass.
-Generally the north end of the Beaver Lake will offer clear water whereas the fishing on the southern end of the lake will be dingier.
+Beaver Lake offers striper, smallmouth and largemouth bass fishing, along with plentiful supplies of crappie, bream, white bass, channel, and spoonbill catfish.
+For the serious angler looking for some fast-paced action, November is the month for plentiful striped bass.
+Generally, the north end of the Beaver Lake will offer clear water whereas the fishing on the southern end of the lake will be dingier.
 This Arkansas lake has provided numerous 40-pound-plus state-record stripers.
-During the spring one of the hot spots for stripers is the in the flats near the conjunction of the Ware Eagle and White River in the upper end of the lake.
+During the spring one of the hot spots for stripers is in the flats near the conjunction of the Ware Eagle and White River in the upper end of the lake.

 Beaver Lake Attractions

-For the visitors of of this great lake there is a great many options to explore in the vicinity.
-Eureka Springs is nearby and offers many fun things to including the famous spas, historic tram tours, haunted house tours, and many musical events.
+For the visitors of this great lake, there are many great options to explore in the vicinity.
+Eureka Springs is nearby and offers many fun things to do including the famous spas, historic tram tours, haunted house tours, and many musical events.
 You can also head just west into the Bentonville-Rogers-Fayetteville stretch and find just about anything you can think of for dining and entertainment.
-This is one of the fastest growing areas in the country with one of the lowest unemployment rates as well.
+This is one of the fastest-growing areas in the country with one of the lowest unemployment rates as well.
 Fayetteville is home to the Arkansas State University Razorbacks.

 Lake Dardanelle State Park